 18. Certain Supplements May Increase Your Milk Supply

 Some herbal supplements have been used for many years to increase milk production, with the most popular being Fenugreek, Blessed Thistle, Red Raspberry, and Brewers Yeast (containing B vitamins).
-None of these herbal remedies have been proven scientifically to increase milk supply.
-However, moms have used them for hundreds of years with varying degrees of success.
-Many moms do see somewhat of an increase, and these herbs are generally considered safe, so it is okay for moms to try them along with other methods if they want to, but to have realistic expectations about the results.
-But before using any of these, consult with your care provider to ensure safety.
+These herbal remedies have not been scientifically proven to increase milk supply; however, moms have used them for hundreds of years with varying degrees of success.

-Note: Fenugreek is rated GRAS (generally regarded as safe), but when taken in large doses, it may cause lowered blood sugar, so it should be used cautiously by people with diabetes.5 It is in the same family as peanuts and chickpeas and may cause an allergic reaction in moms allergic to them.
-It has not been known to cause problems for the babies of the mothers who take it, but pregnant women shouldn’t use it because it may cause uterine contractions.6,7 If the Fenugreek is going to help, moms usually notice an increase in one to three days.
-Fenugreek is used in artificial maple flavorings and may cause a maple syrup odor in the mother or baby’s sweat.
-That means that enough of it is in your system to be effective.
+Note: Fenugreek is rated GRAS (generally regarded as safe), but when taken in large doses, it may cause a decrease in blood sugar levels; therefore, it should be used cautiously by individuals with diabetes.5 It is in the same family as peanuts and chickpeas and may cause an allergic reaction in moms allergic to them.
+It has not been known to cause problems for the babies of the mothers who take it, but pregnant women shouldn’t use it because it may cause uterine contractions.6,7

 19. Avoid Taking Hormonal Birth Control